estorrs/geoscatter/README.md

 ### Adding heatmaps

 We can also add heatmaps to our map.
-First we create a map of all *significant* earthquakes in the past 4500 years.
+First we create a map of all *"significant"* earthquakes in the past 4500 years.

 ```python
 cLat = 0